uccser/uccser-development-stack/README.md

 # UCCSER Development Proxy

-This proxy is used when working on the following UCCSER websites:
+This proxy is required when working on the following UCCSER websites:

 - [CS Unplugged](https://github.com/uccser/cs-unplugged)
 - [CS Field Guide](https://github.com/uccser/cs-field-guide)
 - [codeWOF](https://github.com/uccser/codewof)
 - [DTHM for Kaiako](https://github.com/uccser/dthm4kaiako)

-This proxy allows multiple systems to run on your development environment simultaneously.
+This proxy allows multiple systems to run on your development environment simultaneously under HTTPS.
+The proxy also includes a system for catching emails sent by these systems.

 # Setup